 - 1/2 cup fresh lime juice

-Heat oil in a skillet over medium-low heat.
-Add garlic, cumin, salt, pepper, oregano, and achiote paste (if using, See Note 1) and cook for several minutes, stirring.
+- Heat oil in a skillet over medium-low heat.
+Add garlic, cumin, salt, pepper, oregano, and half of the achiote paste (if using, See Note 1) and cook for several minutes, stirring.
 Remove from heat and allow to cool.
 Set aside.

 - Preheat grill to 350°F to 400°F. Remove chicken from marinade; and set marinade aside.

 - Grill chicken, covered, until an instant-read thermometer registers 165°F when inserted into thickest portion of each piece.
 About 20 to 30 minutes.
 I do not turn them over during cooking, no need for grill marks.